trolie/spec/docs/articles/RC-to-RC-reconciliation.md

 parent: Articles
 ---

-# Reconciling AARs on Tie Lines
+# Reconciling AARs on RC-RC Interties

 In TROLIE's simplest usage, rating providers send rating proposals to Transmission Providers using the workflow described in [Forecast Submittal](../example-narratives/submitting-forecasts.md).